BtheGit/redux-redux/README.md

 What's the problem with this though?
 If we call dispatch as soon as we create the store, it will take the default initialState and save it to our currentState.
 But if we call getState before dispatch, all we'll get back is 'undefined' since nothing is inside currentState yet.
 That means we need to call an initial dispatch action as soon as we make our store, before a user has a chance to try and use getState on something that doesn't exist yet.

 Another thing to bear in mind is that we what this initial dispatch action to just return the initialState, that means we want to make sure whatever the action type is, it doesn't match one of our reducer cases.
-We want to ensure it hits the default at the bottom and just returns the initialState.
+We want to ensure it hits the default at the bottom of our switch statement and just returns the initialState.
 How can we do this?
 How can we know for sure what action type will never be created by a user of our Redux?
 Well, we can't.
 We can use an old trick in programming which is 'reserving' keywords (that's why you can't name your variables in javascript things like 'if' 'default' or 'class', they are reserved and confuse the compiler).
 So, let's do that.
 We'll create an INIT action since what we are doing is performing our initialization action.

 ```javascript
 const initialAction = {